Your area Not set — showing everywhere

 Not addressed

-The speaker inquired whether the board would like to open the floor for public comment before proceeding with the upcoming nominations.
-They were suggesting a pause for community input.
+The speaker inquired whether the board would like to open the floor for public comment regarding the upcoming nominations.
+They were suggesting a period for public input before moving forward with the process.
 Key concern

-Requesting an opportunity for public comment prior to nominations.
+Requesting the opportunity for public comment on nominations.

 Board response